-Chapter NR 151 of the Wisconsin Administrative Code requires that municipalities with a WPDES permit reduce the amount of total suspended solids in stormwater runoff by 40 percent by 2013, with respect to stormwater runoff from areas of existing development with no controls as of October 2004.
-The Town of Cedarburg has obtained a WPDES Stormwater Discharge Permit, and will soon be preparing a stormwater management plan and construction site erosion control ordinance.
+Chapter NR 151 of the Wisconsin Administrative Code requires that municipalities with a WPDES permit reduce the amount of total suspended solids (TSS) in stormwater runoff by 40 percent by 2013, with respectas compared to stormwater runoff from areas of existing development with no controls as of October 2004.
+TSS are the fine particles of sediment in the water, including soil, biological solids, decaying organic matter, and particles discharged in wastewater.
+Pollutants can also attach to suspended solids.
+In 2011, the Wisconsin Legislature amended Section 281.16 (2)(am) 2 of the Wisconsin Statutes which prohibited the enforcement of the 40 percent TSS reduction contained in NR 151.13 of the Wisconsin Administrative Code.
+Therefore, the applicable standards are the 20 percent TSS reduction or the total maximum daily loads (TMDL reduction goals.
+A TMDL is the amount of a pollutant a water can receive and still meet water quality standards.
+The Town of Cedarburg has obtained a WPDES Stormwater Discharge Permit, and will soon be prepared in a stormwater management plan and construction site erosion control ordinance in 2008 (comprehensively updated in 2023).

 Regardless of whether a municipality is required to have a stormwater discharge permit, Chapter NR 151 requires that all construction sites that have one acre or more of land disturbance must achieve an 80 percent reduction in the amount of sediment that runs off the site.
-With certain limited exceptions, those sites required to have construction erosion control permits must also have post-development stormwater management practices to reduce the total suspended solids (sediment) that would otherwise run off the site by 80 percent for new development, 40 percent for redevelopment, and 40 percent for infill development occurring prior to October 1, 2012.
+With certain limited exceptions, those sites required to have construction erosion control permits must also have post-development stormwater management practices to reduce the total suspended solids (sediment) that would otherwise run off the site by 80 percent for new development, 40 percent for redevelopment, and 480 percent for infill development-occurring prior to October 1, 2012.
 After this time, infill development will be required to achieve an 80 percent reduction.
 The Town may wish to implement a separate policy to address the externalities of this requirement.

-The 2035 Multi-Jurisdictional Comprehensive Plan for Ozaukee County recommends that street improvements in areas with urban density development should employ curb and gutter and storm sewer facilities to carry runoff, although roadside ditches and swales, culverts, and overland flow paths are appropriate in lower-density residential development.
+The 2035 Multi-Jurisdictional Comprehensive Plan for Ozaukee County recommendeds that street improvements in areas with urban density development should employ curb and gutter and storm sewer facilities to carry runoff, although roadside ditches and swales, culverts, and overland flow paths are appropriate in lower-density residential development.
 Urban developments may also need stormwater storage and infiltration facilities (i.e. dry ponds, wet ponds, infiltration basins).
 Due to the rural character of the Town, roadside swales and culverts handle the majority of runoff.